mozilla/common-voice-global-sprint/_articles/upload.md

   <span class="capitalize">T</span>
   <span class="capitalize-content">
     hanks for helping collecting sentences for Common Voice!<br />
-    Please make sure that the sentences you enter below are public domain.
+    Please make sure that the sentences you enter below are from a <a href="https://en.wikipedia.org/wiki/Public_domain" target="_blank">public domain source</a>.
   </span>
 </h2>